Broadbandcheck.co.uk

 Standard broadband.
 This runs over the old telephone network of copper cables.
 These copper lines are slow, and the further a broadband signal has to travel along them, the slower it gets.
 The upshot is that your ADSL broadband speed is directly related to how far your house is from the nearest telephone exchange.
 If it's quite near you could get speeds up to 16Mb; if you're out in the sticks you could be plodding along at less than 2Mb.
 The average is around 10-11Mb.

 Fibre broadband.
+Confusingly, two types of broadband that call themselves Fibre.
+The first is Fibre To The Cabinet (or FTTC for short).
 This runs on a super fast fibre optic cable network, which is much quicker and much more efficient than copper cables.
 But there's a catch.
-Most fibre deals are what we call 'fibre to the cabinet' services, where the fibre cables only run to your nearest street cabinet - that green box down the end of your road.
+These 'fibre to the cabinet' services the fibre cables only run to your nearest street cabinet - that green box down the end of your road.
 The connection from the cabinet to your home is completed over the old copper lines.
 Which means - yes - the further your house is from the cabinet the slower your connection will be.
 In truth, it shouldn't be much of a problem in towns and cities, but could be in more remote areas.
-Fibre is usually capped at 36Mb for an entry level package, or gets an average speed of around 63-67Mb for the high end offering.
+Fibre To The Cabinet is usually capped at 36Mb for an entry level package, or gets an average speed of around 63-67Mb for the high end offering.

 Virgin Media broadband.
 Where most broadband suppliers use the Openreach network, formerly owned and run by BT, Virgin Media uses its own network to provide broadband.
 Because they aren't using the manky old copper cables they can deliver much faster speeds, averaging between 54Mb for the entry level deal up to 362Mb for the top package.
 The downside is that Virgin doesn't have anything like the same coverage as Openreach - around 70% of the UK compared to closer to 95%.